 – GOAL PLANNING towards a self-sustainable life

-– Biblical COUNSELING AND TEACHING
+– Biblical TEACHING AND GUIDANCE

 – Individualized ACADEMIC TUTORING to advance the education of each resident